omahs/flutter/engine/src/flutter/impeller/docs/android.md

 ### Vulkan Extensions

 Besides the Vulkan and Android versions.
 On Android, Impeller needs some extensions for interoperability with the underlying platform to support features like platform views and external texture composition.
-The expectation is that very Android devices will be filtered out in this check because support for extensions like `VK_ANDROID_external_memory_android_hardware_buffer` [is almost universal on devices with Android 10](https://vulkan.gpuinfo.org/listextensions.php?platform=android) and above.
+The expectation is that very few Android devices will be filtered out in this check because support for extensions like `VK_ANDROID_external_memory_android_hardware_buffer` [is almost universal on devices with Android 10](https://vulkan.gpuinfo.org/listextensions.php?platform=android) and above.

 ## Platform Views